 For ten years, Phil endured over 30 surgeries in an attempt to salvage his left leg.
 In 2015, doctors amputated his leg to improve his quality of life.

-Medically retired, Phil enjoys hunting, working on cars, riding horses, gardening, and hiking with his wife Jenny and their two children, Delanie and Ryan.
-He has immersed himself in helping others through the Adaptive Training Foundation, an organization that trains other amputees to walk and live with their amputations.
+Medically retired, Phil enjoys hunting, working on cars, riding horses, gardening, and hiking with his wife, Jenny, and their two children, Delanie and Ryan.
+He has immersed himself in helping others through the Adaptive Training Foundation (ATF), an organization that trains other amputees to walk and live with their amputations.

+The family spends a lot of time at the Texas Therapeutic Riding Center, which provides therapeutic sports riding for children and adults with special physical, sensory, and emotional needs.
 Though his amputation helped his recovery, coping with his injuries for over 15 years has taken a toll on Phil.
 His current home has narrow hallways and doorways, leading to damage on the walls from his wheelchair.
-He loves cooking, but he often becomes discouraged when preparing meals because he has to balance on one leg.
-It is hard for Jenny to watch her husband struggle while trying to enter and exit the home.
-Once he receives a specially adapted custom Homes For Our Troops home, Phil will be able to easily access every part of the home, enabling him to focus entirely on family and future plans.
-He would like to open a food truck business, and lead a sustainable lifestyle with his family by growing and raising their own food.
+A specially adapted custom home will allow him to easily access every part of the home, giving him the freedom to focus on his family and their future plans.
 “In this home, we will be able to breathe and give our kids a chance to have a stress-free life in the country,” he says.

 Originally from Arizona, Phil is choosing to build his home outside the Dallas-Fort Worth area in Texas for the area’s rural feel and excellent schools.

 Phil wants HFOT’s donors and supporters to know how much of an impact they will make in his life.
 “It’s hard to show my complete gratitude for this miracle; thank you for giving my family and me hope.”